 There are a number of ways you can send us your records, these are:

 - Online - Our preferred option is for records to be submitted using Living Record.
 It is an easy way to submit all your records directly to the WSBRC and designated verifiers.

 - Electronic recording form - Using an electronic recording form is a quick and easy way to submit a number of records using a simple spreadsheet.
 Email it back to Records@wiltshirewildlife.org

 - Printable forms - You can also download a printable recording form for recording at a site or to simply write down any individual species sightings you make.
 Then ideally you would add your records to Living Record or our spreadsheet for submission - if you cannot do this for any reason please post your forms back to us.

-By sending your records to the WSBRC you are agreeing to your records being used by the WSBRC in accordance with its role as a Local Records Centre.
+By sending your records to the WSBRC you are agreeing to these records being compiled and used in accordance with its role as a Local Records Centre.
 In addition your contact information will be shared with our County Recorders and other designated verifiers who may contact you directly if there are any queries with your records.

 Do you need help with identifying what you saw?
 Get in touch with the County Recorders.
 They are a network of appointed specialists who will be able to help with identification of a particular sighting.